ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 C MUST generate a nonce value N1 very unlikely to have been used with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS).
 When using this profile, it is RECOMMENDED to use a 64-bit long random number as the nonce's value.
 C MUST store the nonce N1 as long as the response from RS is not received and the access token related to it is still valid (to the best of C's knowledge).

-C MUST use CoAP {{RFC7252}} and the Authorization Information resource as described in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}} to transport the access token and N1 to RS.
+C MUST use CoAP {{RFC7252}} and the Authorization Information resource as described in {{Section 5.10.1 of RFC9200}} to transport the access token and N1 to RS.

-Note that, unlike what is defined in {{c-rs}}, the use of the payload and of the Content-Format is different from what is described in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}, where only the access token is transported and without any CBOR wrapping.
-That is, C MUST wrap the access token and N1 in a CBOR map, and MUST use the Content-Format "application/ace+cbor" defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}.
-The CBOR map MUST specify the access token using the "access\_token" parameter, and N1 using the "nonce1" parameter defined in {{Section 4.1.1 of I-D.ietf-ace-oscore-profile}}.
+Note that, unlike what is defined in {{c-rs}}, the use of the payload and of the Content-Format is different from what is described in {{Section 5.10.1 of RFC9200}}, where only the access token is transported and without any CBOR wrapping.
+That is, C MUST wrap the access token and N1 in a CBOR map, and MUST use the Content-Format "application/ace+cbor" defined in {{Section 8.16 of RFC9200}}.
+The CBOR map MUST specify the access token using the "access\_token" parameter, and N1 using the "nonce1" parameter defined in {{Section 4.1.1 of RFC9203}}.

 The communication with the /authz-info endpoint at RS MUST NOT be protected.
 This approach is not applicable when C uploads to RS for the first time an access token to update access rights (which rather requires protected communication and does not result in deriving a new OSCORE Security Context).